 - The Mentor may provide 1 to 2 hours of extra instruction at the end of the day or the next day and/or visit to practice specific techniques encountered while treating actual patients.

 - Study group with your Mentor performing various Mock Scenarios and/or practical Clinical Reasoning cases: Mentor provides a mock scenario using volunteers/other physiotherapists who are not actual patients.
 The Learner: Mentor ratio can vary from 1 to 4:1.

 - Controlled Teaching: Patient care outside of regular clinic hours focused on certain conditions with actual patients.
-Ratio of Learner: Mentor can vary from a 1 to 4:1 ratio.
+The ratio of Learner: Mentor can vary from a 1 to 4:1 ratio.

-For indirect Clinical Hours, Learners work in peer group sessions in an orthopaedic and manual therapy physiotherapy practice, and the sessions are conducted without a Mentor present.
-Clinical scenarios or cases are presented and/or discussed and used to practice clinical reasoning and manual therapy skill.
+For indirect Clinical Hours, Learners work in peer-group sessions in an orthopaedic and manual therapy physiotherapy practice, and the sessions are conducted without a Mentor present.
+Clinical scenarios or cases are presented and/or discussed and used to practise clinical reasoning and manual therapy skill.

 - Hours spent in small study groups or “prep groups”

 - Peer presentations i.e. case study presentations

 - On-line case study discussions with fellow learners